If you’ve been looking for a new job, you’ve probably come across a few postings on Glassdoor.

 Glassdoor is an employment website that launched in 2008.
 Since then, it’s grown into one of the most popular job posting websites with more than 50 million unique visitors every month according to the company.
 You can check out a full timeline of the company’s history online.

 Glassdoor is completely free to use.
-Anyone can create an account, upload a resume and apply for jobs.
-You can also use the website to look up specific companies, read ratings and reviews, research salaries in your industry or geographic area and prepare for interviews.
+Anyone can create an account, upload a resume and use the site to apply for jobs.
+You can also look up specific companies, read ratings and reviews, research salaries in your industry or geographic area and prepare for interviews.
 Glassdoor offers additional free resources online including a blog and career guides.

 How Does Glassdoor Work?